 There were said to be over a thousand people gathering in the narrow streets and alleys.
-And so on the nights of Thursday the 12th and Friday the 13th of November between twenty and thirty police constables, commanded by Superintendent Branford and Inspector Mackintosh, were mobilised to disperse the crowds and prevent an attack on the house.
+And so on the nights of Thursday 12 and Friday 13 November between twenty and thirty police constables, commanded by Superintendent Branford and Inspector Mackintosh, were mobilised to disperse the crowds and prevent an attack on the house.

 The Bacons’ home south of the Thames was an appropriate place for a haunting.
-For London Street was in the notorious Bermondsey “rookery” called Jacob’s Island, which, while not an island in the strictest sense, was bordered in a watery way by St Saviour’s Dock, the Thames, the River Neckinger and Hickman’s Folly at Dockhead.
-The interior of the “island” contained ramshackle and crowded houses surrounded by the filthy man-made ditches that had been dug in the seventeenth century to provide a ready supply of water for the mills and the lead factories, and for the tanneries with their awful stench of urine and dog shit.
-Writing in 1852 Thomas Beames tells us that
+For London Street was in the notorious Bermondsey ‘rookery’ called Jacob’s Island, which, while not an island in the strictest sense, was bordered in a watery way by St Saviour’s Dock, the Thames, the River Neckinger and Hickman’s Folly at Dockhead.
+The interior of the ‘island’ contained ramshackle and crowded houses surrounded by filthy man-made ditches, which had been dug in the seventeenth century to provide a ready supply of water for the mills and the lead factories and the tanneries with their awful stench of urine and dog shit.

 the houses are evidently old, the first storeys slightly overhanging the ground floor, yet not so much as in many of our old towns where these projections form penthouses: there is nothing particularly quaint and interesting about them; hovels they were, and hovels will they remain as long as they exist.